istio/bots/policybot/TEST_FLAKES_BOT.md

 - Process working item by sending comments as Github client, Github throttler might be needed.
 - Might better to update the Spanner tables right away to reduce the chance another server instance duplicates `flakes chaser` comments.
+Alternatively, just invoke `/sync` by itself to simplfy the code logic?

 ## Questions